yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 {% endhighlight %}

 The different attributes are used to mark which method needs to be invoked, according to the different filter operations.
-The parameters that the method signature contains, must be of a specific [structure|SpaceFilterOperationDelegate#How does it work].
+The parameters that the method signature contains, must be of a specific depanlinkstructuretengahlink./spacefilteroperationdelegate.html#How does it workbelakanglink.

-Each space filter needs a [SpaceFilterConfig|SpaceFilterConfig Class] that defines it in order to integrate in a space.
-The attribute-based filter uses the [AttributeSpaceFilterConfigFactory|SpaceFilterOperationDelegate#Attribute based implementation].
+Each space filter needs a depanlinkSpaceFilterConfigtengahlink./spacefilterconfig-class.htmlbelakanglink that defines it in order to integrate in a space.
+The attribute-based filter uses the depanlinkAttributeSpaceFilterConfigFactorytengahlink./spacefilteroperationdelegate.html#Attribute based implementationbelakanglink.

 {% highlight java %}